absinthe-graphql/absinthe/guides/tutorial/dataloader.md

   ]
 ```

-Then we need to set up dataloader in our context to enable use to load associations using rules
+Next, we need to set up dataloader in our context which allows us to load associations using rules:

 In `lib/blog/content.ex`: